pytorch/torchtune/docs/source/examples/e2e_flow.rst

 - Quantize the model for efficient inference followed by exporting it for specific environments such as inference on a mobile phone

-In this tutorial we'll cover each of these items and give examples of how you can do this using TorchTune, and how TorchTune makes it easy to use popular tools and libraries from the ecosystem.
+In this tutorial, we'll cover each of these items and give examples of how you can do this using TorchTune, and how TorchTune makes it easy to use popular tools and libraries from the ecosystem.

 We'll use the Llama2 7B model for this tutorial.
 You can find a complete set of models supported